OjasMaywade/FolioOne/featureReadMe.md

 18. CRON JOB to notify subscriber of new blog publish from user
 19. POST /api/v1/blog/:id/upload - upload images added in the blog - Done

+20. /api/v1/blogs/explore-topic - return all the topics like: life, self-improvement, etc with sub-topics and also allow to search a tag/topic and this will get them to /api/v1/blogs/tag/topics(career, etc) route.
+21. /api/v1/blogs/tag/topics(career, etc) - return all the blogs under this category/tag
+22. /api/v1/blogs/tag/topics(career, etc) - add a option to follow the tag/topics/category
+23.

 Todo
 1. GET /api/todos
 2. POST /api/todos - CreateTodo